murrayo/yaspe/README.md

 ## Output files

-- A sqlite file `SystemPerformance.sqlite` for further processing (TBA)
+- An sqlite database file `SystemPerformance.sqlite` stores extracted metrics for further processing (TBA)
-- HTML charts for all columns in mgstat and vmstat or windows perfmon in folder `./metrics`
+- HTML charts for all columns in mgstat and vmstat or windows perfmon a output to folders under `./metrics`
-- Optional charts for iostat, this can take a long time if there is a big disk list
+- It is optional to create charts for iostat as this can take a long time if there is a big disk list

 *Example output*